instructlab/dev-docs/docs/sdg/sdg-refactor.md

 ### Option 4: Preprocessing and postprocessing go to different locations

 We could also mix and match any of the above options separately for preprocessing and postprocessing.
-For example, preprocessing could move to the `instructlab/instructlab` repository and postprocessing could stay in the SDG repo.
+For example, preprocessing could move to the core repository and postprocessing could stay in the SDG repo.
 Or preprocessing could move to a new repository and postprocessing could move to a different new repository or the same new repository.
 Enumerating all possible permutations of where each could go and enumerating pros and cons of each of them would make this document unbearably long.
 If anyone wants to advocate for a small number of specific permutations, we will add them to this document.

 ## Question 4: Should preprocessing, postprocessing, and core SDG be separate Python packages?